How Long Does THC Stay in Your Hair?

 What About CBD and Hair?

 CBD is short for cannabidiol, another cannabinoid found in the cannabis plant that has become increasingly popular over the years.
 It provides several different therapeutic benefits without the intoxicating effects of THC.
-It has been used by patients to treat pain, inflammation, and epilepsy.
+Patients have used it to help with pain, stress, and sleep.8

 Since CBD does not produce an intoxicating effect, users wonder if CBD stays in the system and will affect a drug test like the hair follicle test.
 Since many drug tests are testing for traces of THC-COOH, CBD is unlikely to trigger a positive result.

 Users should still be mindful of the type of CBD they consume.
-CBD products are unlikely to cause a positive drug test result only if the CBD products they consume are an isolate with zero traces of THC.
-While hemp-derived products may say that they are CBD only, they may still contain up to 0.3% THC.
-These small traces may not be detectable if the user consumes small sporadic dosages, but this may be different for daily consumers.
+While hemp-derived products may say that they are CBD only, they may still contain up to 0.3% THC or more if the company has poor quality control in place.9 These small traces may not be detectable if the user consumes small sporadic dosages, but this may differ for daily consumers.

-If you are consuming products with trace amounts of THC in them, the cannabis will stay in your system similarly to THC-rich products: stored in fat cells and passed through the body via urine, sebum, hair follicles, or other secretions.
-In these cases, it’s best to follow the same natural detox methods as you would for high-THC products.
-These methods include abstaining from CBD consumption, as well as changing your diet, and exercising.
+If you are consuming products with trace amounts of THC in them, the cannabis will stay in your system similarly to THC-rich products: stored in fat cells and passed through the body via urine, sebum, hair follicles, or other bodily fluids.
+In these cases, following the same natural detox methods as you would for high-THC products is best.
+These methods include abstaining from CBD, changing your diet, and exercising.

 Conclusion